EthanBG-01/EthanBG-01/README.md

 ## Hey There! 👋
 I'm Ethan, a Computer Science Student at the University of Warwick.
-My interests range from the more theoretical sides of comp sci like AI and quantum computing to full stack web and android app Development - Particularly the UI design aspects of these projects.
+My interests range from the more theoretical sides of comp sci like AI and quantum computing to Full Stack Web Development - Particularly the UI design aspects of these projects.

 ### :books: Current Projects
 - [Digi Lib](https://github.com/EthanBG-01/Digi-Lib): a virtual book collection site, uses Google-Books-API to fetch and display data.